HarshBamotra/ANDC-Alumni-Data/Front-End/readme.md

 <pre>

-`clone` the project in your system,

-make your changes,

-give your contributions,
+`clone` the project in your system, make your changes, give your contributions,
 `commit` them,
-> make your commits, please write appropriate `messages` while commiting, be concise and objective

-and then `push` them
+> make your commits, please write appropriate `messages` while commiting, be concise and objective and then `push` them
+> this one is the most important, dont't push to the main branch, switch branches beforehand
 <img src='readme-images/fork.png' height='50'>

 </pre>